aspose-cells/Aspose.Cells-Doc-md/italian/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-9-0-0-release-notes/_index.it.md

 {{% alert color="primary" %}}

-Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.9.1, Aspose.Cells for .NET v8.9.2, Aspose.Cells for .NET v9.0.0, Aspose.Cells for Java v8 .9.1, Aspose.Cells for Java v8.9.2 e Aspose.Cells for Java v9.0.0 sono inclusi anche in questo Aspose.Cells per Android v9.0.0.
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.9.1, Aspose.Cells for .NET v8.9.2, Aspose.Cells for .NET v9.0.0, Aspose.Cells for Java v8 .9.1, Aspose.Cells for Java v8.9.2 e Aspose.Cells for Java v9.0.0 sono inclusi anche in questo Aspose.Cells for Android v9.0.0.

 {{% /alert %}}